vlauncher/BlogPost/README.md

-Thats the shit aint it
+Thats the shit aint it the truth